surniaulula/wpsso/readme.txt

 = 15.21.0-rc.1 =

-(2023/08/27) Moved the "Add Text or Article Body Property" and the "Aggregate Offers by Currency" options to the SSO &gt; Advanced Settings page.
+(2023/08/27) Moved the "Add Text or Article Body Property" and the "Aggregate Offers by Currency" options to the SSO &gt; Advanced Settings page (Premium edition).

 = 15.20.0 =